paulshuker/textangle.nvim/README.md

 # textangle.nvim

-A customisable neovim plugin to fix line width
+A customisable neovim plugin to fix line widths to form paragraphs.